Research Grant Information 2023

 - If you are applying for conference funding or study assistance not associated with a specific research project, please provide details of the activity and a clear statement outlining the proposed research benefits

-In addition, all applications are required to provide:
+In addition, all applicants are required to:

 Criteria for assessment – Proposals will be assessed on the basis of (as relevant):